amcajal/SMW_Bruteforce_Hacking/README.md

     this ![](https://github.com/amcajal/SMW_Bruteforce_Hacking/blob/master/images/smw_diff_result.png) as a result.

-- The goal is to discover which bytes contains the Mario's color palette, ignoring the rest. that’s the reason only "average error" values between 0 and 300 are reported.
+- The goal is to discover which bytes contains the Mario's color palette, ignoring the rest. thatâ€™s the reason only "average error" values between 0 and 300 are reported.
 Otherwise, when the bytes containing the background palette (or other palettes) are changed, they will be reported also, producing noise.